akshseh/Nim_Documentation/README.md

 ### Strings

-String variables are mutable, so appending to a string is possible, and quite efficient.
-Strings in Nim are both zero-terminated and have a length field.
-A string's length can be retrieved with the builtin len procedure; the length never counts the terminating zero.
-Accessing the terminating zero is not an error and often leads to simpler code:
 ```nim
 if s[i] == 'a' and s[i+1] == 'b':
   # no need to check whether ``i < len(s)``!